 First of all – as of 2021 – level 2 CFA exam is transitioned to computer-based testing.
 It means that the exam will be delivered on computers in proctored test centers around the world.

 Secondly, in some aspects the level 2 exam is more difficult compared to the level 1 exam.
 The level 2 CFA exam pays great attention to detail and requires analytical skills.
 Additionally, the format of the exam changes.
 For level 2, traditional multiple-choice questions are composed into the so-called item sets.

-An item set consists of a vignette (approximately one-page long description) + 4 to 6 multiple-choice questions (related to the vignette).
-Every exam session includes 44 multiple-choice questions grouped into item sets (here, you can find our prediction about the number of item sets in the level 2 exam).
-You should still have around 12-18 minutes per one item set.
+An item set consists of a vignette (approximately one-page long description) + 4 multiple-choice questions (related to the vignette).
+Every exam session includes 44 multiple-choice questions grouped into item sets (read about our prediction about the number of item sets in the level 2 exam).
+You'll have around 12 minutes per one item set.
 It’s not much when you think of quite lengthy vignettes you must read in order to answer the questions.
 The vignettes will include tons of data, some of which may prove totally irrelevant.

 Another unique thing about level 2 CFA exam prep is topics.
 There are still 10 topics for level 2 (like for level 1) but the topic weights ranges change.
-Equity, Fixed Income, Financial Reporting & Analysis, Portfolio Management, and Ethics have the greatest weight.
+Equity, Fixed Income, Financial Statement Analysis (aka.
+Financial Reporting & Analysis), Portfolio Management, and Ethics have the greatest weight.
 For all level 2 topic weights, see the table further below.

 What study materials should I use to prepare